jvue96/Immigrant-Families-Together/README.md

 ### Installing - Get the Development Environment Running
 1. Download the project
 2. type "npm install" into your terminal
-3. type "npm start" into your terminal
+3. type "npm run server" into your terminal
+4. in a different terminal window, type "npm run client" into your terminal

 ### Create database
 1. Download and open Postico